-She’s not fighting for corporate interests, the Democratic establishment, or for personal gain.
+Michaela Barnett is not fighting for corporate interests, the political establishment, or personal gain.

-Michaela Barnett is a scientist, small business owner, and spent the last year working in Congress — so she knows firsthand what isn’t working, why, and what to do about it.
+Michaela Barnett is a scientist, small business owner, and spent the last year working in Congress, where she learned something:

-Michaela knows that we can't just be a voice in opposition — we have to show the American people our vision for the future, our plan for how we're going to achieve it, and fight for it with all our might.
+Speaking out is important, but Michaela knows that we can't just be a voice in opposition — we have to show the American people our vision for the future, our plan for how we're going to achieve it, and fight for it with all our might.
+That's why Michaela is running to serve the people of East Tennessee.

 A life of service and action